-Every time I throw open that fridge door, grab this jar, and unscrew the lid, I think about the best pickles I've ever eaten with the right bit of spice.
-Not overly hot nor cloyingly sweet: that's the magic of Yai's Thai Relish.
+Every time I throw open that fridge door, grab this jar, and unscrew the lid, I think about the best pickles I've ever eaten, but with the right bit of spice.
+This zingy condiment is not overly hot nor cloyingly sweet: that's the magic of Yai's Thai Relish.
 Nothing but cucumbers, chilis, garlic and some zesty vinegar to make everything sing.
 It goes on anything and everything so well that you're going to wish this came in a bucket rather than this lovely fridge-sized jar.

 Condiments make the world go 'round.
 Why else would every single bachelor on the planet run out of every bit of food long before they run out of condiments?
 Because condiments are tasty and last nearly forever.
 They brighten up nearly any dish your kitchen can turn out, whether roasted potatoes or scrambled eggs or anything in between.